mariotristan/quickstart/content/posts/myjourney.md

 draft = false
 +++

-# Engineering a Path to Meaningful Work: My Journey

 Finding meaning in your work and career is a journey—a combination of growth, challenges, and purpose.
 For me, this has been a continuous process of aligning my actions with my values and striving to make a positive impact.
 Here's a glimpse into my story: